-One of the most significant advantages of the Raspberry Pi is that it comes with an ardent community of homebrewers and selfless computer hobbyists that provide advice and ideas in many internet forums or blog posts.
+One of the most significant advantages of the Raspberry Pi is that it comes with a passionate community of homebrewers and selfless computer hobbyists that provide advice and ideas in many internet forums or blog posts.

 To understand everything about the hardware components that you need and how to install the software, please have a look at my article “How to set up your Raspberry Pi for your digital picture frame“.

 It is very detailed and has up to date step-by-step instructions.

 Unlike the PhotoVu frames that I had used before, I decided against matting this time and opted for a more modern look with a simple black anodized metal frame only.

 I would probably not recommend a metal frame anymore (although they look marvelous) because it seems to reduce the signal quality of the wifi module slightly, but this depends on how much space you have between the frame and the wall.
 It works fine in my current setting with the Raspberry Pi 3+; the older Raspberry Pi 2 B showed occasional wifi outages.